tuyenpthust/due-date-calculator/README.md

 - turnaround, `Number` - the turnaround time of the bug report in *working hours*, **required**

-Calculates the date, when the bug should be resolved.
+Calculates the date, when the bug should be resolved

 ## test